-In connection with the Series C First Tranche Closing, prior to the IPO closing, the Company had an obligation to sell, and investors of the Series C First Tranche Closing had an obligation to purchase, an additional 12,228,881 shares of Series C redeemable convertible preferred stock at \$12.2661 per share on June 30, 2023.
-The obligation of each investor to purchase shares at the Series C Second Tranche Closing were subject to the fulfillment, on or before such closing, of certain conditions including not closing the Company's first underwritten public offering of its Class A Common Stock under the Securities Act or the closing of a direct listing prior to June 30, 2023.
+In connection with the Series C First Tranche Closing, prior to the IPO closing, the Company had an obligation to sell, and investors of the Series C First Tranche Closing had an obligation to purchase an additional 12,228,881 shares of Series C redeemable convertible preferred stock at \$12.2661 per share on June 30, 2023.
+The obligation of each investor to purchase shares at the Series C Second Tranche Closing were subject to the fulfillment, on or before such closing, of each of the following conditions: (i) no deemed liquidation event, as defined in the Company's certificate of incorporation, took place; (ii) no closing of the Company's first underwritten public offering of its Class A Common Stock under the Securities Act or a direct listing took place; (iii) the Company has not filed for bankruptcy; (iv) the Company's existing CEO is employed full time; (v) a majority of the board of directors including at least one independent director has not resolved to (a) discontinue the development of izokibep or (b) remove the Phase 3 development of axial spondyloarthritis from the Company's long-range plan; and (vi) a majority of the board's independent directors has not determined that a material adverse change, as defined in the Series C purchase agreement, has occurred since the Series C First Tranche Closing.
+If on June 30, 2023, any of the conditions specified above have not been met, the Series C Second Tranche Closing will be terminated.
 The Series C Second Tranche Closing was terminated at the IPO closing, on May 9, 2023.

-Prior to May 9, 2023, the obligation to issue and purchase shares was concluded to be a forward contract derivative liability and was measured at fair value using a probability weighted model at the issuance date.
+The obligation to issue and purchase shares was concluded to be a forward contract derivative liability and was measured at fair value using a probability weighted model at the issuance date.
 The initial fair value of the forward contract was \$10.8 million and was recorded as a derivative tranche liability.
 The Company used the following assumptions to estimate the liability as of the issuance date: probability of achieving milestone of 90%; expected term equals the contractual term from September 2022 until June 2023; Series C preferred stock fair value of \$12.2661; and a discount rate of 25%.